Bubonic plague: Epidemiology

 Globally between 2010 and 2015, there were 3,248 documented cases, which resulted in 584 deaths.
 The countries with the greatest number of cases are the Democratic Republic of the Congo, Madagascar, and Peru.

-For over a decade since 2001, Zambia, India, Malawi, Algeria, China, Peru, and the Democratic Republic of the Congo had the most plague cases with over 1,100 cases in the Democratic Republic of the Congo alone.
+For over a decade since 2001, Zambia, India, Malawi, Algeria, China, Peru, and the Democratic Republic of the Congo had the most plague cases, with over 1,100 cases in the Democratic Republic of the Congo alone.
 From 1,000 to 2,000 cases are conservatively reported per year to the WHO.
 From 2012 to 2017, reflecting political unrest and poor hygienic conditions, Madagascar began to host regular epidemics.

-Between 1900 and 2015, the United States had 1,036 human plague cases with an average of 9 cases per year.
-In 2015, 16 people in the Western United States developed plague, including 2 cases in Yosemite National Park.
+Between 1900 and 2015, the United States had 1,036 human plague cases, with an average of 9 cases per year.
+In 2015, 16 people in the western United States developed plague, including 2 cases in Yosemite National Park.
 These US cases usually occur in rural northern New Mexico, northern Arizona, southern Colorado, California, southern Oregon, and far western Nevada.

 In November 2017, the Madagascar Ministry of Health reported an outbreak to the WHO (World Health Organization) with more cases and deaths than any recent outbreak in the country.
 Unusually, most of the cases were pneumonic rather than bubonic.

 In June 2018, a child was confirmed to be the first person in Idaho to be infected by bubonic plague in nearly 30 years.

 A couple died in May 2019, in Mongolia, while hunting marmots.
-Another two people in the province of Inner Mongolia, China were treated in November 2019 for the disease.
+Another two people in the province of Inner Mongolia, China, were treated in November 2019 for the disease.

 In July 2020, in Bayannur, Inner Mongolia of China, a human case of bubonic plague was reported.
 Officials responded by activating a city-wide plague-prevention system for the remainder of the year.
 Also in July 2020, in Mongolia, a teenager died from bubonic plague after consuming infected marmot meat.

 History

 Yersinia pestis has been discovered in archaeological finds from the Late Bronze Age (~3800 BP).
-The bacteria is identified by ancient DNA in human teeth from Asia and Europe dating from 2,800 to 5,000 years ago.
+Ancient DNA has been used to track the movement of different variants of the bacterium across Asia and Europe between 2800–5000 BP, with the bacterial DNA extracted from the teeth of humans who had been infected while alive.
 Some authors have suggested that the plague was responsible for the Neolithic decline.